tohesala/robocloud-examples/example_docker_build_cat/README.md

-Example of Robocloud with Docker container
+Example of Robocloud with Docker container.
+Uses headless chrome.

 # Prerequisites
 Development environment and runtime must have Docker installed

 ## Build docker image
-scripts/build.sh builds a Docker image that can execute RPA task with Robocloud
+scripts/build_docker.sh builds a Docker image that can execute RPA task with Robocloud

 ## Running tasks
-scripts/run.sh executes all tasks under /tasks folder
+scripts/robocloud_runner.sh executes all tasks under /tasks folder

 ## Running with Robocloud
-Bundle project with "git archive -o bundle.zip HEAD" or run ./scripts/create_bundle.sh
+Bundle project by Downloading ZIP from Github and use command "scripts/robocloud_runner example_docker_build_cat"